m-wiesner/m-wiesner.github.io/_posts/2019-08-30-bootstrap-sampling.markdown

 ```
 In our case the 95% confidence interval for the 1000 sample dataset was $$(1.27195901268, 1.32081083565)$$.

-## Bootstrap Confidence interval in Kaldi
+## Bootstrap Confidence Interval in Kaldi

 For anyone using Kaldi, the bootstrap confidence interval is computed by default
 using the script `./steps/score_kaldi.sh` or the binary `compute-wer-bootci`.